-Appendix G University Budget Advisory Committee Senator Radell
+University Budget Advisory Committee (Senator Radell)

 Discussions continue in the UBAC on ways to eliminate budget shortfalls without IUP retreating from its mission.
 The Administration, stable enrollment allowing, plans to mitigate the impact of the previously announced budget shortfall by a one-time capture of inert funds normally carried over every year.
 These carryover funds, related primarily to personnel replacements, will be used to fill the projected shortfall.
 This is a one-time move.
-When the Good Witch gave Dorothy the Golden Cap, she could use it three times.
+When the Good Witch gave helped Dorothy with the Golden Cap, she could use it three times.
 We only get to use it once.